EricZinda/InductorProlog/backlog.md

 						- If the user chooses not to continue getting solutions, the state isn't changed
 					- every predicate in progress took a snapshot when it started that it passes to its children
 			- Implementation:
+				- (done) use the existing diff model to isolate changes when running a predicate, but "write thru" to a base ruleset with every change so that global changes get seen.
+				- Each node is isolated from changes that occur when it is being run, but all other nodes see global changes
+				- Start the resolve with a copy so that all nodes are isolated from
-				- A node gets its state from it's parent node
+				- A node gets its state from its parent node
 				- Assert() and Retract() write all the way through to the "master" which isn't used by anyone
 				- the only time you need to copy the ruleset is when you process a dynamic goal, all the others get shared
 				- Changes